wang-angela/decor-gator/Sprint4.md

 ### user.go:

 #### Struct:
-Creates a user struct that holds an id as an int and username, password, and email all as strings.
+Creates a user struct that holds an id as an object ID and first name, last name, username, password, and email all as strings.

 #### Functions: